 - The cup of Elijah — In addition to the four cups of wine drunk by each guest, an additional cup of wine is poured in honor of Elijah the prophet who is thought to “visit” each Passover seder.
 According to tradition, Elijah will one day arrive and proclaim the advent of the messianic age.

-- Reflect on the freedom you seek — Sir Isaiah Berlin developed the idea that there are two types of freedom: “Freedom from” and “freedom to.”
+- Reflect on the freedom you seek this year — Sir Isaiah Berlin developed the idea that there are two types of freedom: “Freedom from” and “freedom to.”
 To mentally prepare for Passover, reflect on what you are seeking freedom from and what you are seeking freedom to do or become.
-Passover is about the ongoing process of redemption, so think about what you will do this year to set yourself free from those circumstances.
+Passover is about the ongoing process of redemption, so think about what you will do this year to free yourself from those circumstances.

-- Learn more about Passover — Check out our guide to the holiday, listen to these songs that will get you into the Passover feels, reflect on these quotes about freedom, and read about what “freedom” means in 2022.
+- Learn more about Passover — Check out our guide to the holiday, listen to these songs that will get you into the Passover feels, and reflect on these quotes about freedom.